icebob/moleculer-java-site/src/lifecycle.md

 }
 ```

-If you use Spring, the above `started` and `stopped` functions should not be called by Spring as `init-method` or `destroy-method`).
+If you use Spring, the above "started" and "stopped" functions should not be called by Spring as init-method or destroy-method).
-These functions are invoked in all cases by the Service Broker, not by the Spring Framework.
+These functions are invoked in all cases by the `ServiceBroker`, not by the Spring Framework.
-However, you can create `init` / `destroy` functions for Spring, regardless of the `started` / `stopped` functions.
+However, you can create "init" / "destroy" functions for Spring, regardless of the "started" / "stopped" functions.
 In this case, the start and stop order is as follows:

 ```java